hermanjustino/hermanjustino/README.md

 # Herman Justino

-Data science master’s student building production-grade cloud and analytics systems on Google Cloud.
+Data professional building production-grade cloud and analytics systems on Google Cloud.

 ## What I work on